danbruder/blog/content/blog/difference-between-debouncing-and-throttling-rxjs/index.md

 In this example, the `throttleTime` operator is used to make sure that the `click` event is not processed more frequently than once every 1000 milliseconds.

-# Conclusion
+# Wrapping up

-Debouncing and throttling are two different techniques to control the frequency of events.
-Debouncing is used to delay the processing of events until a certain amount of time has passed since the last event, while throttling is used to make sure that events are not processed more frequently than a certain amount of time.
+Both debouncing and throttling are useful tools to stabilize inputs in your application.
+By understanding the differences between the two, you can choose the right one for what you're working on.